lzc-smu/CylinGCN/README.md

 ```

 ## Acknowledgement
-This code is based on [Deep Snake](https://github.com/zju3dv/snake), thanks to their great contribution.
+This code is based on [Deep Snake](https://github.com/zju3dv/snake), thanks for their great contribution.

 ## Citation